Methane Gas Soil Testing in Los Angeles

 What happens if I hire an unlicensed Methane Testing Company for my methane test?

-For a Methane Soil Gas Test to be approved by LADBS, it must be conducted by a Licensed Testing Laboratory.
+For a Methane Soil Gas Test to meet acceptance by LADBS, only a Licensed Testing Laboratory can conduct it.
 As well as supervised by a Professional Engineer.
 Some consultants will try to work these Methane Soil Gas Tests without getting licensure from LADBS.
 Please be aware of the possibility, always verify the license number and status of the methane consultant you are hiring.
-If the unfortunate case of an unlicensed testing laboratory is submitted for plan check, it will indeed be flagged.
-LADBS Building Plan Checkers have processes to verify that the certificate of compliance is correctly filled out.
-That the methane soil gas data were tabulated following the LADBS Testing standard.
+If the unfortunate case of an unlicensed testing laboratory was submit during plan check, it flagging will occur.
+LADBS Building Plan Checkers have processes to verify that the certificate of compliance is correct.
+That the methane soil gas data tabulates following the LADBS Testing standard.

-When hiring a Methane Consultant, and when the methane test results are received.
-It is essential to review the Certificate of Compliance for Methane Testing Data.
+It’s essential to review the Certificate of Compliance for Methane Testing Data when hiring a Methane Consultant, and for the methane test results.
 This is a standard LADBS document that will outline the pertinent information for the Methane Soil Gas Tests.
 Including the field testing laboratory that conducted the test along with the responsible professional engineer who overlooked the test.
-During plan check if it is found that in unlicensed laboratory conducted a test, results are void and another version of the test results will need to submit.
+During plan check if an unlicensed laboratory conducted testing, results are void and another version of the test results will need to submit.

 Do I have to conduct a Methane Test if I’m doing construction in the Los Angeles Methane Zone?